Adriano Domingo: Execution

-Sometime before his execution, Domingo faced a sanity commission; they certified that Domingo was not criminally insane and was thus eligible for execution.
+Sometime before his execution, Domingo faced a sanity commission; the commission certified that Domingo was not criminally insane and was thus eligible for execution.
 On December 24, the board which had led the sanity commission sent their findings to Hawaii's territorial governor, Ingram Stainback.
 Five days later, Stainback signed Domingo's death warrant, scheduling his execution to take place on January 7, 1944, between 8:00 a.m. and 5:00 p.m.
 In his statement announcing that he had signed Domingo's death warrant, Stainback said that after reviewing Domingo's case and the findings of the sanity commission, he could find no mitigating circumstance that would warrant interfering with Domingo's conviction or death sentence.

 Domingo spent his last moments with Rev. Father Valentin H. Franckx, the Oahu Prison chaplain.
 Afterwards, Domingo was led to the gallows, where he was asked for a last statement.
 He refused to speak.
 The rope was placed around Domingo's neck at 8:08 a.m. and the trap door on the gallows opened soon afterwards; a prison doctor pronounced him dead at 8:27 a.m.
 No family members claimed Domingo's body after the execution, so he was buried in the prison cemetery.

 Abolition of the death penalty in Hawaii

-Although Domingo was the final civilian executed by the Territory of Hawaii prior to the death penalty's abolition, he was not the final person executed while in Hawaii, as several executions by the U.S. military, carried for military crimes, took place there by hanging and firing squad during and after World War II, until 1947.
-There were at least three executions in Hawaii – two firing squad executions and one hanging – between 1945 and 1947.
+Although Domingo was the final civilian executed by the Territory of Hawaii prior to the death penalty's abolition, he was not the final person executed while in Hawaii, as several executions by the U.S. military, carried out for military crimes, took place there by hanging and firing squad during and after World War II, until 1947.
+There were three military executions in Hawaii – two by hanging and one by firing squad – between 1945 and 1947.
 The last one was the hanging of 19-year-old Pvt.
 Garlon Mickles on April 22, 1947, for a rape committed in Guam months prior.

 The Territory of Hawaii abolished the death penalty in 1957.